a-karma/Bogor_Workshop/DAY_3/Session2.md

 >  `Exercise one`
 >
 >  Can you use the help file to find out what the addition of "min4" in the file name means?
-How would you change this option?
+Now how would you run the command and change this option?

 ### Basics of using `screen` in linux
 Now we have our input file in the correct format for `iqtree`.
 Because the command we are going to run can take a while to complete, we are going to use a program called `screen` to allow us to run commands in a different session in the background as we continue with the other analyses.
 Below are some of commands we will need for interacting with `screen`.